 Srebrenica Memorial Day

 In 2009, the EU designated 11 July as Srebrenica Memorial Day.
-Since our founding in 2013, Remembering Srebrenica has helped organise events to mark this day on and around this date.
+Since our founding in 2013, Remembering Srebrenica has helped organise community action to mark this day on and around this date.

 Srebrenica Memorial Day honours the victims and survivors of the genocide.
 It offers a unique opportunity to remember the lives lost in Srebrenica, to highlight the continued consequences of genocide, and to reaffirm our own commitment to strong community relations here in the UK.

 By holding a memorial day in your local community you take a significant step towards helping achieve this goal.
 It is through these powerful messages that we are all able to strengthen our resolve and send out a message to all those attempting to create divisions within our societies.
 For more information on how to engage the whole community, take a look at our information sheet.

 There are a number of different ways that you can commemorate Srebrenica Memorial Day.
 Take a look below for some ideas of how you might want to get involved and bring your community together or read our case studies of others who have organised powerful memorial community action events in previous years.

 A powerful way to raise awareness of the impact of hatred and intolerance is to hold a film screening event.
 Remembering Srebrenica has a number of films you can show on our YouTube channel or take a look at some film suggestions.
 Please make sure you comply with any copyright requirements.